aotol/AI_AUTOMATION/README.md

 # AI Automation Framework

-A lightweight, program-controlled AI automation framework built with Node.js.
+A lightweight, program-controlled(Harness) AI automation framework built with Node.js.
 This framework allows AI to fill specific parts of a workflow while maintaining strict program validation and control.

 ## Features